 After you’ve gathered all the supplies, you’ll need to prepare the space for construction.
 Look for a large space close to large furniture or a bed to use as a main anchor point.
-You’ll also need to clear out any breakable or valuable objects, as forts tend to be demolished once the children are tired of the creation.
+You’ll also need to clear out any breakable or valuable objects, as forts tend to be demolished once the kids move on to something else.

 Building an awesome fort

-After you’ve located your space, spread a large sheet over the anchor piece of furniture, like the back of a sofa or the top of a table — in my house we’ve used our piano.
+After you’ve located your space, spread a large sheet over the anchor piece of furniture, like the back of a sofa or the top of a table.
+In my house, we use our piano.

-A handy tip: if you are using the back of a sofa as an anchor, use a fitted sheet to hold it more securely.
+Handy tip: if you’re using the back of a sofa as an anchor, use a fitted sheet to hold it more securely.

 Bring in chairs or a tall support of some kind to prop up the middle of the sheet.
-You can use a tri-pod, a bar stool, or another sofa.
-Avoid using lamps or other objects that may easily fall over.
+You can use a tripod, a bar stool, or another sofa.
+Avoid using lamps or other objects that can easily fall.
 Wherever you see sags in the sheets, simply bring in another chair or support to get the sheet to the desired height.

 For advanced builders only: Mount removable 3M hooks in the ceiling, drop string from them, and attach clothespins or potato chip clips to the end of the string.
 Then clip the blanket or sheet to the clips in order to create a floating ceiling.

 Stock it with necessary supplies.
-This will include whatever age appropriate toys or items your kids want: stuffed animals, sleeping bags, flashlights, puzzles, flat screen TV with DVD player, cold beer and pretzels (oh wait—those last few are my supplies).
+This will include whatever age-appropriate toys or items your kids want: stuffed animals, sleeping bags, flashlights, puzzles, flat-screen TV with DVD player, cold beer and pretzels (oh wait—those are mine).
 You get the idea.